 $176,506,819

-Written and helmed by Rian Johnson, this motion picture stars Joseph Gordon-Levitt, Bruce Willis, Emily Blunt, and Paul Dano in prominent roles.
+Directed and written by Rian Johnson, 'Looper' features standout performances from Joseph Gordon-Levitt, Bruce Willis, Emily Blunt, and Paul Dano in main roles.

 ComedyFantasyRomance